Tamshen/OPQQQ-WebUI/README.md

 # OPQQQ-WebUI

-A simple OPQQQ-WebUI written in W3CSS (in pursuit of small and speed)
+A simple OPQQQ-WebUI (in pursuit of small and speed)

 ## Install